 I can pinpoint the moment that I decided to stop writing, it was when I had conveniced myself that I didn't really have anything to say.
 This was my conclusion after getting dealt a humbling and embarrassing blow, that forced me to be truthful and re-evaluate my middos and myself.
 Needless to say, it wasn't the best day ever.
 I lost confidence in myself on multiple levels and found myself retreating, withdrawing both from friends in my community as well as those I had "met" online.
 I found myself for the next 5 months terribly introverted (not my nature) and unsure of much, besides the fact that my wife and kids loved me.
 Slowly I got back into the groove of things, but the desire to write seemed overruled by the desire to think I didn't have much to offer online.

 I found myself self stuck with a creative desire to express myself and no outlet.
 Then I succumbed to my official midlife crisis (not the pretend one of forming a band), my hobby of urban exploration and documenting neglected architecture.
 This was the furthest thing from writing a blog.
 Writing reveals what we are thinking, what is behind and under the surface.
 Photography, at its esssence, captures an image as we see it and freezes it.
-It’s two dimensional, it starts and stops.
-Of course, the right picture or portrait, can convey emotion but the shots I have been taking since the beginning of 2015 are of buildings that have been abandoned and it’s hard to find emotion in that.
-Honestly, most people don’t see why I enjoy these kind of photos.
+It's two dimensional, it starts and stops.
+Of course, the right picture or portrait, can convey emotion but the shots I have been taking since the beginning of 2015 are of buildings that have been abandoned and forgotten.
+Many of the buildings have historical value and their owners were happy to have their properties documented.
+Honestly, most people don't see why I enjoy these kind of photos.
 As my wife astutely suggested, it might be because I feel dilapidated and abandoned from who I can truthfully be.

 So, this is where I am holding, not quite sure what I can bring to the digital table, but attempting to be the guy Hashem knows I can be and who I need to be.